Map of Ping Shan Heritage Trail

 Entrance Hall of Shut Hing Study Hall

-Situated at Tong Fong Tsuen, the Shut Hing Study Hall was built by the Tang Clan in the 13th year of the Tongzhi reign (1874) of the Qing dynasty to commemorate the 21st generation of its ancestor Tang Shut-hing (1810-1856).
-It was used for teaching and preparing clansmen for examinations and gaining appointments to positions in government.
+Situated at Tong Fong Tsuen, Shut Hing Study Hall was built by the Tang clan in the thirteenth year of the Tongzhi reign of Qing dynasty (1874) to commemorate the twenty-first generation of its ancestor Tang Shut-hing (1810-1856).
+It was used for teaching, preparing clansmen for examinations and gaining appointments to positions in government.

-This is private property and is not open to the public.
+This is a private property and is not open to the public.

 Back